 28 Apr How to Successfully Build an E-commerce Website

 It goes by different names – borderless business, cross-border commerce or international online retail.
 But the crucial thing about it isn’t what it represents, but what it does not.
-And e-commerce is not a luxury or just one strategy among many – it is a necessity.
+E-commerce is not a luxury or just one strategy among many – it is a necessity.

 In 2019, e-commerce trade was accountable for $2.3 trillion in sales.
 And it is predicted that this will double to $4.5 trillion by 2021.
 This success of international commerce has led even established business houses to start online selling as a complementary strategy to their efforts.